 First impressions are everything.
 Your website can show who you are as a brand in the first few seconds.
 It’s is a powerful tool in attracting the right clients.

 BETTER COMMUNICATION CHANNELS

 Use a form on your website to direct enquiries to you via email.
-While social messenger platforms might be convenient, they offer minimal options for sorting or tracking, and can become a distraction in your personal time.
+While social messenger platforms might be convenient, they offer minimal options for sorting or tracking.
+They can also become a distraction in your personal time.

 In general, email platforms offer advanced methods of tracking, filtering and automating correspondence.
 This makes enquiries easier to search, flag and follow up.
 Additionally, setting up domain-based email (ie. not a free service such as gmail, which often sends enquiries to junk) looks more professional.

 As a workflow habit, there’s also great benefit in moving enquiries from the social media platforms you use for personal enjoyment at any hour of the day.
-Directing enquiries to email gives you more control over your workday structure, as you can allocate it as a task in your working hours.
+Directing enquiries to email gives you more control over your workday structure.
+You can allocate email as a task in your working hours.

 YOU NEED A WEBSITE AS PART OF A WIDER MARKETING STRATEGY

 Say you run an ad on Facebook and Instagram, perhaps for model calls or a seasonal promotion.
 What next?
 Sure, you can have people inbox you across both platforms, along with every other enquiry you’re receiving at the same time.
 But it’s not the most effective system.